bsmith89/longev-mgen/doc/submission.md

 as the closely related M6) relative to the proposed guilds are substantially different.

-## Comparison of MAGs from responder and non-responder species suggest genomic features with roles in starch utilization
+## Analysis of MAGs from species responsive to ACA treatment suggests genes involved in starch utilization.

 Based on the characterization of genes and genomic regions with a role in starch utilization in the closely related genus _Bacteroides_, it is